jhwhenry/cpd/cpd_upgrade_513_531.md

 ${CPDM_OC_LOGIN}
 ```

-### 2.5.3 Upgrade the required operators and custom resources for the instance
+### 2.5.3 Upgrading the required operators and custom resources for the instance
 ```
 cpd-cli manage install-components \
 --license_acceptance=true \